lama-development/TruckJob/README.md

 - Add `start TruckJob` or `ensure TruckJob` to your server.cfg

 ## :white_check_mark: **Changelog**
+> **v1.2**
+> - Added validations for server events to avoid exploits
+> - Players now get paid based on how many trailers they deliver

 > **v1.1**
 > - Revamped and optimized code
 > - Added possibility to accept a new job when a delivery has been made